 Moms in Haiti need jobs, not handouts.
 They want clean water, food security, access to schools and medicine.
 The coffee industry in Haiti employs thousands.
-Women work in this industry in significant numbers: picking coffee cherries, sorting / processing coffee, and everything in between.
+Women working in coffee is significant: picking coffee cherries, sorting / processing coffee, and everything in between.
 We’ve known the bean sorters of Thiotte for years.
 They’re a lively group of women who are thankful for a job.
 How can you thank them?
 Put #haitiancoffee on the table each morning.
 Buy your 2 monthly bags of Haitian coffee online (even set up a coffee subscription).

 Then DEMAND Governments spend money differently: